raphael-blanchard/website-dev/iccv23_challenge_VI.md

 # Challenge

-In this track, we exclusively offer access to high-quality **visual-inertial** datasets sourced from SubT-MRS and Tartan Air.
+In this track, we exclusively offer access to high-quality **visual-inertial** datasets sourced from SubT-MRS and TartanAir.
 These datasets encompass various challenging conditions such as **"lighting changes, darkness, smoke, self-similar environments and more"** providing a test from **simulation to real-world**.

 🚀 Don't Forget: The [Sensor Fusion Challenge](/iccv23_challenge_Mul) is a Must!